-SILER CITY, N.C. — Home-cooked barbecue plates will provide much-needed support for student artists when Pig Out for JMArts is held on Friday, September 29, at Jordan-Matthews High School in Siler City.
+SILER CITY, N.C. — Home-cooked barbecue plates will provide opportunity for student artists when Pig Out for JMArts is held at Jordan-Matthews High School on Friday, September 7, the evening of the annual football rivalry with Chatham Central High School.

-The inaugural event raises money to help musicians, actors and visual artists throughout the year.
+The second-annual barbecue raises money to help musicians, actors and visual artists throughout the year.

-All proceeds will be used by JMArts, the nonprofit Jordan-Matthews Arts Foundation, for a range of projects.
-They include scholarships for student artists to study on college campuses during the summer, funding for the school’s November production of “In the Heights,” world-class performances for students traveling on the first-ever New York Arts Adventure and supplies for visual artists.
+All proceeds are used by JMArts, the nonprofit Jordan-Matthews Arts Foundation, for projects that include scholarships for student artists to study on university campuses during the summer, funding for the school’s November production of “The Little Mermaid,” tickets for students to attend professional performances and supplies for visual artists.

-Gary Lamach is preparing this year’s barbecue.
-In addition to serving as the head of technology and testing at Jordan-Matthews, Lamach is a chef with years of experience in restaurants and catering.
+Chef Gary Lamach returns this year to prepare the barbecue.
+Lamach previously served as head of technology and testing at Jordan-Matthews and is a chef with years of experience in restaurants and catering.

 JMArts is a 501(c)(3) charitable organization.
 More about the foundation, including how to become a member, is available online at JMArts.org.